 - Bing is not so new as it is rebranded.
 It started out as MSN Search.
-In July of 2009 agreement was reached to use Bing to power search on its portal site and to do "special campaigns on Bing".
+In July 2009 an agreement was reached in which Yahoo! would use Bing to power search on its portal site.

 So, basically, searching on Bing or Yahoo would Yeild pretty much the same ranking for a subject.
 In February 2010, Facebook started using Bing to search within its network.